dfinity/oisy-wallet/README.md

 npm ci
 ```

-To build and deploy the project locally, run
+To build and deploy the project locally, first create a `.env.development` file by copying the [.env.example](.env.example) file.
+Once you've correctly set the api keys for all the different services that Oisy needs, then run:
 ```
 npm run deploy
 ```